jayjaykil05/docusaurus-VueHr/docs/leaveapp.md

 id: leaveapp
 title: Leave Application
 ---
-Leave Application is used to apply for leaves that are entitled to employees
+Leave Application is used to apply for leaves that are entitled to employees.
+Leave Credits is given in Leave entitlement.

 These are the following steps for creating and deleting the Leave Applications.